How to Select Your Business Owner Title

-1. Your Area of Expertise
+1. First, Think About Your Area of Expertise

-According to the 2018 MBO Partners State of Independence in America report, 42 million Americans work as independent professionals, contractors, consultants, freelancers, side giggers, and more.
-If you’re one of the many solopreneurs who’ve created a successful business of one, your title might be something broad and all-inclusive to reflect the many hats you wear.
-On the other hand, if you’re planning to build a team of specialized professionals that may include a Chief Marketing Officer and Chief Financial Officer, for example, it might make sense to give yourself a title that more accurately reflects your area of expertise.
+On the other hand, if you’re planning to build a team that may include a Chief Marketing Officer and Chief Financial Officer, you should take this into account when choosing your title.
+It might make sense to give yourself a title that more accurately reflects your area of expertise.

-3. Your Industry and Customer Base
+3. Contemplate Your Industry and Customer Base

-4. Your First Impression
+4. Think About the First Impression

-5. Your Comfort Level
+5. Consider Your Comfort Level

-While it can be helpful to ask for opinions from close friends, trusted advisors, and your board of directors (if you have them) when deciding on your business title, make sure whatever you choose is something you’d be comfortable putting on a business card or saying out loud when you introduce yourself at a networking event.
+While it can be helpful to ask for opinions from close friends, trusted advisors, and your board of directors when deciding on your business title, make sure whatever you choose is something you’d be comfortable putting on a business card or saying out loud when you introduce yourself at a networking event.

 Start by choosing a title that you’re comfortable with and that you believe best reflects your role as business owner.
-You always have the flexibility to change it later as your business and day to day responsibilities evolve.
+Plus, you can always change your title later as your business and day to day tasks evolve.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.